HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Remove-WDACConfig.md

 2. If Windows SDK Signing Tools for Desktop Apps components is not installed in the default location or you want to manually browse for the `signtool.exe`, then make sure you either specify its path using `Set-CommonWDACConfig -SignToolPath` or use the `-SignToolPath <String>` parameter.

+3. If SignTool.exe path is available in user configurations then it will be used, unless the `-SignToolPath <String>` parameter is specified which takes priority over auto detection and user configurations.

+4. Unless you specify the `-SignToolPath <String>` parameter, or the SignTool.exe path already exists in your user configurations or on your system, you will receive a prompt to authorize the automatic download of the most recent SignTool.exe version from the official Microsoft servers.
+Upon confirmation, it will be saved in your user configurations and utilized by the cmdlet.

 <br>